googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ### Lists

 {{< alpha title="Lists" gate="Lists" >}}

+**Note:** In the Lists examples, we retrieve the List under the key "conformanceTestList" to make it extra clear.

 #### Alpha: GetList
 This function retrieves a specific list identified by its name, returns the list's information.